Collinformatics/AudioTranscriptionPy/README.md

     - Only relevant if your computer has an NVIDIA graphics card

-# Running Program:
+# Running The Program:

-Recorded Messages:
+- The program will save your transcribed messages in the 'logs" folder

-- Recorded text can be found in the "logs" folder
+  - Open "log.txt" to view and edit the text